lexas-f-utokyo/lexas-tmp/README.md

 ## LEXAS Suggestion

-We have already prepared two pre-trained models, one use features from databases and knowledgebases and the other use only databases.
+We have already prepared two pre-trained models, one uses features from databases and knowledgebases and the other uses only databases.

 If you want to use the pre-trained models, start from step 8.